ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ---
 <!-- omit in toc -->
 ## <img src="/assets/images/set-outlooksignatures benefactor circle.png" style="height: 3em; object-fit:contain;" alt="Set-OutlookSignatures Benefactor Circle">
-**Set-OutlookSignatures is the open source gold standard for central management and deployment of Outlook text signatures and out of office messages.**
+**Set-OutlookSignatures is the open source gold standard to centrally manage and deploy email signatures and out of office replies for Outlook and Exchange.**
 Download the free and open-source core version from <a href="https://github.com/GruberMarkus/set-outlooksignatures" target="_blank">GitHub</a> for free.

 **ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and commercial support.**